MARCH 3rd – 27th

 Running from 3 March to 27 March 2022, this exhibition will include natural sculptures, ceramics and prints that explore colour, texture and organic form of the inspirational wilderness of the Blue Mountains NSW.

-OPENING EVENT – Saturday 5th from 2pm
+OPENING EVENT – POSTPONED (Due to weather) to Saturday 12th from 2pm

 CATRIONA POLLARD – Fibre Artists